rawidaniel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     * Script that displays the result of BREATH to the power LOVE.Which BREATH and LOVE are environment variables.
 12. 11-binary_to_decimal
     * Script that converts a number from base 2 to base 10.
+13. 12-combinations
+    * Script that prints all possible combinations of two letters, except oo.
+Letters are lower cases, from a to z.
+The output should be alpha ordered, starting with aa.